 The County has implemented both symptom and temperature screenings at all County facilities.
-For your safety, the screening process uses a non-contact thermometer and requires the use of face coverings while the screening process takes place.
+For your safety, the screening process uses a non-contact thermometer.

-Employees that fail the screening process will be sent home.
+Employees who do not pass the screening process will be asked to return home and contact their Supervisor.
 Please refer to question 8 below for additional guidance.